-“The recent flooding in Ellicott City is a reminder of nature’s destructive power and the need to prepare,” Harford County Director of Emergency Services Edward Hopkins said.
-“It only takes one storm to have a lasting impact our community.”
+“Last summer’s flash floods in Harford County were a reminder of nature’s destructive power and the need to prepare,” Harford County Director of Emergency Services Edward Hopkins said.
+“It only takes one storm to have a lasting impact on our community.”

 The Harford County Department of Emergency Services offers the following safety tips for hurricane season:

 - Sign up now to receive Harford County’s emergency alerts: https://harfordcounty.bbcportal.com/

 - Make an emergency plan with your family

 - Familiarize yourself with emergency evacuation routes and high ground in your area